 Copyright © Nucleus Medical Media, Inc.

-There is no cure for any form.
+There is no cure for any form of this disease.
 The main goal is to treat an underlying condition.
-Treatment to decrease or control symptoms and complications has been only modestly successful.
+Treatment to decrease or control symptoms and complications has been only slightly successful.
 Talk with your doctor about the best plan for you.
 Treatment options include:

 Chemotherapy is the use of a series of drugs.
 It may be given by pill, injection, or via a catheter.
-In this case, it is used to help improve symptoms and slow the progression of the disease.
+In this case, it is used to help improve symptoms and slow the progression of the disease by interrupting the growth of the abnormal cells that produce amyloid protein.
 It is used in:

 Stem cells are immature cells.
 They are transplanted to replace damaged or diseased cells.
 This process is used in:

 This is the removal of a diseased organ and transfer of a healthy donor organ to the recipient.
 In these cases, it is the liver or kidney.
 It may be done in all major forms of amyloidosis.
 In the case of hereditary amyloidosis, it may stop the progression of the disease.